Se habla español

 When looking at tire specifications, the width and diameter are usually the main measurements that come to mind.
 However, it’s important to remember that many factors influence tire selection for your vehicle.
 These factors include your driving patterns and personal preferences.

-The alphanumeric series on the tire sidewall is a helpful guide that provides all the essential specifications of the tire.
+The alphanumeric series on the tire sidewall is a helpful guide that provides all the tire’s essential specifications.

 To explain tire interpretation in a friendly way, let’s talk about tire specifications, which are indicated by: